kaboom-AKA/html/project_4/project4.7/readme.md

-learn about different css code for border
+learn about different css code for pseudo classes